kedicode/kstah/README.md

 # kstah
 Just a simple little app that I can use during streams for breaks and such.
-Not a ton here yet. its an acronym for Keenan's Steaming Timer Ahhhhh. :)
+Not a ton here yet. its an acronym for Keenan's Streaming Timer Ahhhhh. :)

 ## How to run
 Npm install and then call node app.js with the total minutes you want